 Long a leading powerhouse in the nation's manufacturing sector, Ohio's economy has entered a transitional phase as workers once employed in manufacturing and related fields retool and retrain for 21st century jobs in the service industry, IT, and green tech fields.
 Jobseekers looking to break into the state's business domain face a formidable challenge.

-A business degree is one of the best ways to ensure that you'll possess the knowledge and skills you'll need to achieve success in Ohio as the state builds a bridge to a new economic era.
+A business degree is a good way to ensure that you'll possess the knowledge and skills you'll need to achieve success in Ohio as the state builds a bridge to a new economic era.
 While traditional on-campus business degree programs provide students with a firm theoretical foundation in the field, online business schools in Ohio may offer a better way to devise a personalized curriculum that can prepare you to succeed in the challenging economic situation facing the state.

 Online Business Schools in Ohio: Education and Career Prospects for Graduates